Jeremy Pena Player Props: Astros vs. Tigers

-The Houston Astros and Jeremy Pena, who went 0-for-5 with an RBI last time in action, take on Matt Manning and the Detroit Tigers at Minute Maid Park, Tuesday at 8:10 PM ET.
+The Houston Astros and Jeremy Pena, who went 0-for-5 last time out, take on Eduardo Rodriguez and the Detroit Tigers at Minute Maid Park, Wednesday at 2:10 PM ET.

-He had a hitless performance in his last game (0-for-5 with an RBI) against the Tigers.
+He had a hitless showing in his last game (0-for-5) against the Tigers.

 Jeremy Pena Game Info & Props vs. the Tigers